-five terms (and the name of an advocate, and anthologist, of children's poetry):
+six terms (and the name of an advocate, and anthologist, of children's poetry):

-haiku line stanza

-acrostic line break Paul B. Janeczko
+haiku voice line acrostic stanza line break Paul B. Janeczko

-Ken Waldman's best piece of advice: sample lots of poetry collections and anthologies, and when you find a poem you like, read it, reread it again, and then read everything you can by that poet.
+Ken Waldman's best piece of advice: sample lots of poetry collections and anthologies, and when you find a poem you like, read it, reread it, reread it again, and then read everything you can by that poet.
 Chances are you'll find more poems you like.
 Do you want even better advice?
 Write lots of poems.
 Share them.
 Listen to teachers.
 Then write more.
 Have fun with it.